perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 ### Dependencies

 You need ucanaccess.jdbc.UcanaccessDriver (driver that allows connect with MS Access from Java) and the connection string in addition to 5 JAR files that are required as dependencies.
-They can be downloaded from the Maven repository but they are also included into the distribution package.
+They can be downloaded from the Maven repository but they are also included within the distribution package.
 When you unzip UCanAccess you will see something like this:

 ```
 ucanaccess-5.0.1-package